 3. Sharing a Studio Apartment – $450/month

 If you and your roommate are both on a budget, but still need your freedom, a studio apartment is a great option.
 These small apartments have everything a person would need.
-And with two full size beds and a fold up wall, it would be almost like you both had your own place.
+And with two full-size beds and a fold-up wall, it would be almost like you both had your own place.

 4. Renting a Bedroom – $600/month

 Around the SFV, there are many families who have open space in their homes.
 Sometimes, their children have left for college, or they decided to trade in their extra closet space for a little cash on the side.
 But whatever the case, some rent out the extra space.
 A large number of people decide to rent out any spare rooms they have or any properties they have invested in to make some extra money.
 It would be beneficial to them to have a real estate cash flow so they know exactly how much profit they are making after gathering up different expenses.

 On average, in the areas surrounding Pierce, including Woodland Hills, Winnetka, Canoga Park, and Reseda, bedrooms range from $400 to $800 per month, depending on the location and included amenities.
 This is a perfect option for someone who is not interested in leasing contracts or open to living in a family environment.